mwojnars/hypertag/docs/index.md

       #   Comment...
       p | Second paragraph

-A block comment behaves similarly to text blocks and, like them, can span multiple lines, if only a proper indentation of subsequent lines is kept:
+A block comment behaves similarly to text blocks and, like them, can span multiple lines (!), if only a proper indentation of subsequent lines is kept:

     -- this is a long ...